vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 ***Returning multiple values***

-You've seen how you can pass multiple arguments to functions you've defined, as well as have your function return a single value.
+You've seen how you can pass multiple arguments to functions you've defined, as return a single values from your functions.
 You can also make your function return multiple values instead of just one.
 You can do that by constructing _tuples_.

 A _tuple_ is like a list, in that it can contain multiple values.
 Unlike a list, however, a tuple is _immutable_, that is to say you cannot modify the values in a tuple once it has been constructed.